Mixture of Finite Mixtures Model for Basket Trial: Bayesian Inference

+For the likelihood term, if $c$ is an existing cluster with instantiated parameter $P_c$, the likelihood is simply the Binomial mass function evaluated at $P_c$.
+If $c$ is a new cluster, the parameter $P_c$ is not yet instantiated.
+Therefore, we must marginalize out the Beta prior to obtain the prior predictive distribution for the new observation.
+This yields a Beta-Binomial distribution:

+Multiplying the MFM prior predictive probabilities by these corresponding likelihood terms yields the exact conditional probabilities utilized in Algorithm \ref{algorithm1}.
+This confirms that integrating out the Dirichlet mixing weights $\bm{\pi}$ preserves the exact stationary distribution of the Markov chain. $\blacksquare$

-For step two, we don't derive MCMC algorithm ourselves since the full conditional distributions are not in closed form.
-The gMAP function in Rbest package in R is used to handle Berry's BHM.
+For step two, we do not derive a custom MCMC algorithm since the full conditional distributions for the hierarchical logit-normal model are not in a conjugate closed form.
+Instead, the \texttt{gMAP} function in the \texttt{RBesT} package in R is utilized to handle Berry's BHM efficiently via Stan's No-U-Turn Sampler (NUTS).